jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 You can also get the area score for a pipeline design by calling the method `get_area_score` on the processor.

 Now that we have our cost function, let's devise a method for measuring our gains.
-In you report answer the following question.
+In your report answer the following question.

-1. If you were to use the speed up under only one workload from the four workloads you used before, which workload would you choose?
+1. If you were to use the speed-up under only one workload from the four workloads you used before, which workload would you choose?
 Why?

 Now that we have devised functions to measure costs and gains, configure 4 middle ground designs for the pipeline.
 Not all of these designs will have the "best" cost-gain tradeoff.
 In your report include the following figure.

 2. Create a [pareto frontier](https://en.wikipedia.org/wiki/Pareto_efficiency) plot with cost on the y-axis and performance on the x-axis.
-This will be a scatter plot with 6 points: the two "big" and "LITTLE" cores as well as your 4 middle ground designs.
+This will be a scatter plot with 6 points: the two "big" and "LITTLE" cores as well as your 4 middle-ground designs.
-Then, "connet the dots" on the "best" designs.
+Then, "connect the dots" on the "best" designs.

 Answer this question in your report.

-3. Assume you are an engineer working to design this middle ground core.
+3. Assume you are an engineer working to design this middle-ground core.
 Given this early analysis, which designs, if any, would you recommend your team to pursue developing?
 Explain why.
 (Note: you may want to annotate the above plot.)

 ### Step III: General Questions

-Based on your experiments and insights, can you answer the following qeustion?
+Based on your experiments and insights, can you answer the following question?

 1. Many phone chips (e.g. Arm Cortex-A series processors) and Intel's Alder Lake chips employ architectures that contain both big cores and little cores in a single system.
 The operating system (or Intel's "thread directory") can choose which core to use to run each thread.
-Assume that there is not context switching overhead, do you think that this system will be more or less efficient than have an equal number of medium cores?
+Assume that there is no context switching overhead, do you think that this system will be more or less efficient than have an equal number of medium cores?
 You may want to read the paper [Amdahl's Law in the Multicore Era by Hill and Marty](https://research.cs.wisc.edu/multifacet/papers/ieeecomputer08_amdahl_multicore.pdf) for inspiration.
 Note that you do not need to run any further experiments to answer this question.
 Back up your answer with logic.